“Cursed Child” Is Headed to Japan

 It seems Harry Potter and the Cursed Child isn’t done traveling the world (or hosting fun events for fans).
 It was announced today that the show will open in Tokyo, Japan, in 2022.
 This will make it the second non-English version of the show and the first production of it in Asia.

-The show will run at the TBS Akasaka ACT Theater, which will undergo renovations in 2021 specifically for Cursed Child.
+The show will run at TBS Akasaka Act Theater, which will undergo renovations in 2021 specifically for Cursed Child.
 Producers Sonia Friedman and Colin Callender commented on the new venture.

 Tokyo is one of the most exciting and vibrant cities in the world, and it’s fair to say that Japan has some of the most dedicated and loyal fans of Harry Potter and the Wizarding World.
-This is why it makes complete sense and gives us so much joy that our multi award-winning, spectacular and thrilling production of ‘Harry Potter and the Cursed Child’ will be opening in Tokyo’s TBS Akasaka ACT Theater in 2022.
+This is why it makes complete sense and gives us so much joy that our multi-award-winning, spectacular and thrilling production of ‘Harry Potter and the Cursed Child’ will be opening [at] Tokyo’s TBS Akasaka ACT Theater in 2022.

-Friedman appeared at the marquee with Mark Cornell, CEO of Ambassador Theater Group, Takashi Sasaki, CEO of TBS Television, and Yoshitaka Hori, President and CEO of HoriPro Inc (who will produce the Japanese version of the show).
+Friedman appeared at the marquee with Mark Cornell, CEO of Ambassador Theatre Group, Takashi Sasaki, CEO of TBS Television, and Yoshitaka Hori, President and CEO of HoriPro Inc (which will produce the Japanese version of the show).

 It’s an honour for us to work with the decorated creative team of ‘Harry Potter and the Cursed Child’ to produce the first Japanese version of this global phenomenon.
 We are very excited to present this magnificent theatrical experience for many years to come, to audiences of all ages from all over Japan.